Lucsantosg/CloudLogAnalysis/kibana4/logging_kibana_analize_logs_interactively.md

 In the the Discover page, you can view and analyze your {{site.data.keyword.Bluemix}} logs interactively.
 You can define search queries to filter that data by using the Lucene query language.
 For each search query, you can apply filters to refine the entries that are available for analysis.
 You can save a search for future reuse.
 {:shortdesc}

-In {{site.data.keyword.Bluemix_notm}}, by default, the set of data that is displayed in the Discover page when you launch Kibana from the {{site.data.keyword.Bluemix_notm}} UI is configured to only show the entries for the Cloud Foundry (CF) application or container from which you launch Kibana.
+In the {{site.data.keyword.Bluemix_notm}}, by default, the set of data that is displayed in the Discover page when you launch Kibana from the {{site.data.keyword.Bluemix_notm}} UI is configured to only show the entries for the Cloud Foundry (CF) application or container from which you launch Kibana.
 For more information on how to see what subset of your data the Discover page displays, see [Identifying the data that is displayed](logging_kibana_analize_logs_interactively.html#k4_identify_data).

-The following table shows the default query per resource when you launch Kibana from {{site.data.keyword.Bluemix_notm}}:
+The following table shows the default query per resource when you launch Kibana from the {{site.data.keyword.Bluemix_notm}}:

 | Resource | Default Kibana Search Query |
 |---------------|---------------|